zeromq/netmq/docs/request-response.md

 socket arrangements that happen to make a great deal of sense to use together, where <code>RequestSocket/ResponseSocket</code> are one such pattern.
 <br/>
 <br/>
-The particular socket combinations that work well together are all covered in the [ZeroMQ guide](http://zguide.zeromq.org/page:all).
-Whilst it may seem a cop out to simply tell you to read more documentation somewhere else, there really is ** NO BETTER ** documentation on ZeroMQ/NetMQ than you will find in the [ZeroMQ guide](http://zguide.zeromq.org/page:all), as it covers well known patterns that have been proved in the field and are known to work well.
+The particular socket combinations that work well together are all covered in the <a href="http://zguide.zeromq.org/page:all" target="_blank">ZeroMQ guide</a>.
+Whilst it may seem a cop out to simply tell you to read more documentation somewhere else, there really is ** NO BETTER ** documentation on ZeroMQ/NetMQ than you will find in the <a href="http://zguide.zeromq.org/page:all" target="_blank">ZeroMQ guide</a>, as it covers well known patterns that have been proved in the field and are known to work well.

 Anyway we digress, this post is about Request/Response, so lets continue to look at that shall we.